-(see Appendix C for budget information)
+(see Appendix B for budget information)

 Ministers who have parliamentary secretaries within their portfolio are authorized to hire one exempt staff member dedicated to support the parliamentary secretary.
-The salary of the parliamentary secretary's assistant is equivalent to that of the AS-05 level.
+The salary of the parliamentary secretary's assistant is up to the maximum rate of pay for the AS-05 level.